Reforming the Monitoring Process

 The Global Partnership monitoring exercise provides unique data and evidence to guide countries and their development partners in assessing progress and obstacles in improving the effectiveness of their co-operation, a critical aspect of accelerating progress towards 2030.
-While stakeholders value the monitoring as a core function of the Global Partnership, there is also recognition of the need to continue re-thinking the exercise to ensure it meets its original aims and the evolving needs of stakeholders, and to leverage results of monitoring for effectiveness actions by all partners.
-In 2020-2022, the Global Partnership will focus its monitoring work on the following:
+Following three global monitoring rounds (in 2014, 2016 and 2018), GPEDC's leadership recognised the need to comprehensively reform the exercise to ensure it would meet its original aims and the evolving needs of stakeholders.